arianvbb/arianvbb/README.md

-My main tech stack is Python and currently learning C++.
+My main tech stack C++ with a basic understanding of Python.